Luis Ortiz (Cuban boxer): Ortiz vs. Martin

 On November 15, 2021, it was revealed by ESPN that Ortiz and one-time IBF heavyweight titleholder Charles Martin had come to an agreement to face each other on January 1, 2022, after both fighters had spent the entire 2021 without a single fight.
 The fight was officially announced two days later, as the main event of a FOX PPV.
 Ortiz entered the fight as the favorite, with most odds-makers having him as a -450 to -350 favorite.
 Ortiz justified his role as the betting favorite, as he won the fight by a sixth-round stoppage.
 He staggered Martin with an overhand left, before knocking him down with a flurry of punches.
 Although Martin was able to beat the ten count, he was quickly knocked down for the second time after the action resumed, which prompted the referee to wave the fight off.
 Martin had a good start to the fight, as he managed to knock Ortiz down twice early in the fight, in rounds one and four.
 Martin was leading on the scorecards at the time of the stoppage, with scores of 48–45, 48–45 and 47–46.
 Ortiz earned $1.5 million for the fight, with a $500,000 guaranteed purse and an additional $1 million from PPV shares.

+Ortiz vs. Ruiz

+Ortiz fought Andy Ruiz Jr. at Crypto.com Arena in Los Angeles, California, USA, on 4 September 2022, losing via unanimous decision after being knocked to the canvas three times during the contest.